ampln/escuelaverano2024/speakers.md

 	<hr>
   <section id="main-bio">
 			<!-- h2: Tier-2 Headline (Not as important as the h1 header, but more than one allowed). -->
-			<h3>Dr. Veronica Perez Rosas</h3>
+			<h3>Veronica Perez Rosas</h3>
       <h4>Researcher at the University of Michigan</h4>
       <br />
 			<!-- Headshot image -->
 			<img width="225" id="bio-image" src="{{'/assets/images/speakers/speaker_veronica_perez.jpeg'| relative_url }}" align="left" alt="Veronica Perez Rosas" hspace="10" />
-     She obtained her Ph.D. in Computer Science and Engineering from the University of North Texas in 2014.
+     <a href="https://vrncapr.engin.umich.edu/">Veronica Perez Rosas</a> obtained her Ph.D. in Computer Science and Engineering from the University of North Texas in 2014.
 She is a Level I Researcher recognized by the National System of Researchers.
 Currently, she is a researcher at the University of Michigan, where she is a part of the Artificial Intelligence laboratory and the Inform Language and Information Technologies research group in the Department of Computer Science.
 Her research interests include natural language processing (NLP), machine learning, computational linguistics, and multimodal representations.
 Her research focuses on NLP applications, including automatic detection of misinformation, NLP in mental health, as well as the detection of human behaviors such as sentiment, deception, sarcasm, and affective response.
-More information about her research can be found at https://vrncapr.engin.umich.edu/.
 	 </section>
 	 <hr>
 	<section id="main-bio">
 			<!-- h2: Tier-2 Headline (Not as important as the h1 header, but more than one allowed). -->
-			<h3>Dr. Alexis Palmer</h3>
+			<h3>Alexis Palmer</h3>
       <h4>Assistant Professor at the University of Colorado Boulder</h4>
       <br />
 			<!-- Headshot image -->
 			<img width="140" id="bio-image" src="{{'/assets/images/speakers/speaker_alexis.png'| relative_url }}" align="left" alt="Alexis Palmer" hspace="10" />
-     	Alexis Palmer is a computational linguist and a professor in the Department of Linguistics at the University of Colorado Boulder.
+     	<a href="https://alexispalmer.github.io/">Alexis Palmer</a> is a computational linguist and a professor in the Department of Linguistics at the University of Colorado Boulder.
 She studied English literature at the University of Michigan, and later earned both an MA and a PhD in computational linguistics from the University of Texas at Austin.
 Her main research interests include computational semantics, computational discourse, and the development and application of computational methods to support language documentation and revitalization.
 		</section>
 	<hr>
 	<section id="main-bio">